top of page

 Important Information for this hike

-• The hike is generally only passable for a 1 month a year.
+• The hike is generally only passable for 1 month a year.
 Usually end of September until end of October.

 • The logistics are complicated, so make sure you understand how to get to the trailhead and back with enough time for the hike and trains.